-Popular and effective, memory foam pillows offer a unique level of support and comfort and are made with space age material.
-They tend to dampen vibrations associated with some regular foam pillows and can maintain neck temperature on cold evenings.
-Travel pillows made with memory foam are great when on the road to avoid constant vibration and temperature changes which can increase levels of neck pain.
+Popular and effective, memory pillows offer a unique level of support and comfort and make use of a foam with special properties.
+They tend to dampen vibrations associated with some regular foam pillows and can help keep your neck warm on cold nights.
+Pillow for traveling made with memory foam are great when riding in a vehicle to help minimize harmful vibrations and fluctuations in temperatures that may aggravate neck pain.
 These type of pillows are good for acute neck pain relief or for flare-ups of a chronic neck pain condition.

 The new water pillows provide a level of control over the support and is rapidly taking over the memory foam as the most popular!
 If you do not object to a little effort (adjusting the water level), this may be the best overall pillow for comfort and support.

 Buckwheat pillows are a great alternative to the contour shaped pillows which you can mold or contour yourself and allows air to circulate which can keep your neck cool if you sleep in a warm environment.
-We have standard buckwheat pillows, as well as a special buckwheat neck pillow and the buckwheat comfort pillow that are superior in quality to most others I have seen.
+We have buckwheat hull pillows that are 100% organic and are superior in quality to most others I have seen.

 Often, people who suffer with neck pain also have low back pain and I find a good body pillow to be another great alternative for total body alignment.